vatsalpande/frontend-exercise-starter/README.md

-# eBay React Coding Exercise — Listings Manager (Starter)
+# eBay React Coding Exercise — Listings Manager

 Thank you for your interest in joining the **eBay Engineering Team**.
 This repository contains a coding exercise used in our recruitment process for frontend engineering roles.